yabellini/SitioAcademico/content/blog/2022_tutorials_series/01-tutorials.md

 The organizers are also responsible for defining and writing the general rules for diversity, the code of conduct, and the accessibility guidelines of the conference.
 As the tutorials are part of the conference, they must adhere to these rules.

 #### Tutors

 Tutors are responsible for writing and submitting workshop proposals.
 In addition, they must read and accept the code of conduct and the diversity statement.
 They must also read and implement the conference accessibility guide for their workshop.

 If selected, they will participate in the final assembly of the schedule and collaborate with the diffusion of the conference, particularly with their workshop.

-It is also desirable that tutors provide feedback to the organization on the entire process and the associated documents and platforms to improve it in future editions.

 #### Program Comittee